jmhardison/jonathanhardison-com/_posts/2012-06-24-last-weekend-beta-of-tsw.markdown

 tags: []
 comments: []
 ---
-<p>So this is the last weekend open beta of The Secret World, and so far I'm happy with how it came out and my decision to purchase lifetime is well met.</p>
+So this is the last weekend open beta of The Secret World, and so far I'm happy with how it came out and my decision to purchase lifetime is well met.

-<p>&nbsp;</p>
-<p>For anyone else out there that loves 'thinking' games that offer more than just point and click, give this one a try!</p>
+For anyone else out there that loves 'thinking' games that offer more than just point and click, give this one a try!
-<p>&nbsp;</p>